 Numerous studies have shown the positive impact of Active Learning on faculty productivity, student performance and student learning.
 Well-designed and implemented courses that are predominately organized around Active Learning are distinctive and often perceived of value.

 Many Mines faculty members are working hard to increase active learning in their course.
-Click below to read a case study about different courses that are intentionally designed to promote active learning.
+Click below to read a cases about different courses that are intentionally designed to promote active learning.